dimizafe/learning-html-css/README.md

-# learning-html-css
+# learning-html-css-javascript projects

-Here are my notes form learning HTML and CSS
+Here are some of my starters projects that includes HTML , CSS and Javascript code.